1. English

 Where is Choquequirao?

-There is more than one trail to follow to get here.
+There are a few different multiday versions of the hike although all follow the same trail.
 The classic trail takes 4 days and is the shortest route.
 Alternatively, you can take the 5-day trail, which is a little longer.
 Or if you´re an avid hiker and looking for an adventure then the 7-day trail ending in Machu Picchu is ideal.
 You pass some amazing sights, managing passes at over 4000m in elevation.
 Choquequirao is towards the top of the Andes Mountains and The Amazon Jungle and because of its proximity to the jungle, you will be graced with Amazonian flora and fauna while trekking.
 Giving you wild flowers with the most vivid and vibrant colors.

 Choquequirao tre information - Unique nature